How are the kids?

-Some lack the self-confidence and feeling of significance they need to be independent, to try, to fail, to try again.
+Some lack the self-confidence they need to be independent, to try, to fail, to try again.

-Some are feeling lost and making choices that we are very worried about.
+Some are feeling lost and making choices that worry us.

-When I work with my clients, they learn to feel worthy, lovable, significant.
+When I work with my clients they learn to feel worthy, lovable, and significant.

 They build healthy, loving relationships with themselves and others.

-They develop courage and self-confidence to go after their deepest desires.
+They develop the courage and self-confidence to go after their deepest desires.